danieloleary/PartnerOS/partner_blueprint/I_Partner_Strategy_Templates/README.md

+---
+title: Partner Strategy Templates
+keywords: ["clear strategy sets", "section contains templates", "section help", "partner program", "templates", "defining"]
+---
 # Partner Strategy Templates

 This section contains templates for defining your ecosystem's strategic direction and foundational partner program elements.

+A clear strategy sets the tone for your partner program.
+The templates in this section help you articulate your business case, define ideal partners, and outline how partnerships will support company goals.

 ## Templates
 - [Partner Business Case](01_Partner_Business_Case.md)